 - High-purine vegetables – cauliflower, spinach, peas, mushrooms, and legumes (kidney beans, navy & lima beans, lentils)

 Whether you choose ProDog Raw’s no fuss, no-nonsense raw food or you decide to create your own DIY raw food recipes at home, you can be sure the move to a natural species-specific diet will fuel well-being for your dog regardless of breed.

-If you do choose to buy from our Pure or Complete food ranges for your Dalmation, avoid beef with offal, and, lamb with offal.
+If you do choose to buy from our Complete food ranges for your Dalmation, avoid all options with offal.
 These are high in Purine due to the Offal content.
 The rest of our recipes get the green light, so go ahead and fill up the bowls.